-These results highlight the need to choose appropriate scoring and postprocessing methods to assess the skill in any bimodal forecasts forecast.
-New methods that are sensitive to distributional shape but do not penalize outliers so severely may need to be developed before bimodality can be critically examined through a skill-based lens.
+These results highlight the need to choose appropriate scoring and postprocessing methods to assess the skill in any bimodal forecasts.
+New methods that are sensitive to distributional shape but do not penalize outliers so severely may need to be developed.
 Due to these difficulties, this study has not pursued further attempts to evaluate the presence of bimodality in the ECMWF forecasts through a formal scoring approach.
 Instead, it focuses on identifying the presence of bimodality in the forecasts themselves, leaving for a future study the difficult question of validating this bimodality against observations.